 There is also a delivery breakfast, bread and pizza service.

-Of an evening we would place our order at the shop, and the next morning we would find our breakfast hanging from our door.
+Of an evening we would place our order at the shop, and would wake the next morning to find our breakfast hanging from our door.

 Our room had 2 single beds, and a bunk bed.
 There was a dining table, couch and TV.